Scripture References: Joshua 14:5-15; 15:13-15; and 21:43-45

-Joshua chapters thirteen through nineteen record how the land was divided.
+Joshua chapters thirteen through nineteen records how the land was divided.
 We will highlight Caleb’s story in today’s lesson but the following is a list of chapters concerning the other tribes:

 - Chapter 13: A description of the whole land and specification of the land allocated to Reuben, Gad and Manasseh east of the Jordan.

 - Chapter 14: Caleb’s individual portion (today’s lesson).

 - Chapter 17: the half-tribe of Manasseh’s western portion.
 The “half-tribe” of Manasseh was so called simply because a portion of the people of Manasseh had already received and on the east side of the Jordan River (Numbers 32:33).